This post is both the 12th and last in my series on Boston’s Hidden Gems for 2015 and the first of my holiday posts on Boston’s angels.

 A Confident Angel

-The theme of abundance coming from generosity is reinforced by two large bronze carved cornucopias filled with fruit and vegetables.
+Two large bronze carved cornucopias filled with fruit and vegetables reinforce the theme of abundance coming from generosity.
 They channel water through ram’s heads to fill the granite pool on either side.
 People sometimes place real fruit in the angel’s basket and around her feet.

 A Lot to Teach Us

-It’s too bad this memorial doesn’t have a more prominent position in the Public Garden because its angel has a lot to teach us, especially at the holiday season.
-After all, Mr. French’s original title for the angel was “The Spirit of Giving.”
-With her walk, her energy and her joy she seems to be setting an example for how to be our best selves now and throughout the year.
+I wish this memorial had a more prominent position in the Public Garden because its angel has a lot to teach us, especially at the holiday season.
+After all, Mr. French originally gave her the title “The Spirit of Giving.”
+With her walk, her energy and her joy the Angel of the Waters seems to be setting an example for how to be our best selves now and throughout the year.

 “Give of what you have.”